 What is a GDPR PIA?

-Which processing operations require a GDPR PIA?
+Which processing activities require a GDPR PIA?

-- Large-scale data processings
+Large-scale data processing

-- Processing of sensitive personal data
+Processing of sensitive personal data

-- Evaluation or rating based on personal data, including profiling and prediction
+Evaluation or ratingbased on personal data, including profiling and prediction

-- Processing relating to new/innovative technologies
+Processing relating to new/innovative technologies

 The PIA is mandatory only if two of the above criteria are met.

-How to make a GDPR PIA?
+How do you conduct a GDPR PIA?